Philippus/elastic4s/README.md

 * Reworked the HTTP aggregation response API to support better types and subaggs
 * disableCoord has been removed from bool and common term queries
 * Added getIndex request type
-* The common operations now return Either[RequestFailure, Response] for better error handling.
-The other request types will be changed to this style as part of future releases.
 * `getAliases` is now overloaded to accept seq of Index and Alias objects to make it clearer how it works.
 The existing `getAlias` is deprecated.
 * date_range, and extended_stats aggregations have been implemented for the http client
 * Added aliases when creating indexes